-Dr. Van Allen died in 1901 and he was buried at the Fairmont Cemetery in Denver.
+Dr. Van Allen died in 1901 and he was buried at the Fairmount Cemetery in Denver.
 There is no tombstone on his grave.

 The 1910 U.S. Census found Mrs. Van Allen living in Chicago, Illinois, with her children, Lawrence, Helene and Edmond.

 Mrs. Van Allen died on the 9th of February, 1922.
 At the time of her death she resided at 120 Locust Street West in Chicago, Illinois.
 She was buried at Memorial Park Cemetery in Chicago.

 *Dr. Van Allen’s son Lawrence served with the United States Armed Services during World War I. Dr. Van Allen’s son Edmund served with the United States Armed Services during World War I and World War II.
 Edmund was drafted into WWII in 1942 and he died of sun stroke on the 21st of July, 1942 in Benton Harbor, Michigan.